dgarhdez/dgarhdez.github.io/cv.md

 *December 2021 – Present*

-* Built analytics tools like demand forecaster, advertising sensitivity of sales, and dashboards for reporting
+* Spearheaded the development of cutting-edge analytics tools, including demand forecasters and sales sensitivity dashboards.
-* Managed a team developing analytics tools, using Python, dbt, BigQuery, Looker, and Hex to provide insights and analytics tools.
+* Led a dynamic team to create powerful analytics solutions using Python, dbt, BigQuery, Looker, and Hex.
-* Collaborated closely with operations and finance teams to refine and improve data-driven insights
+* Partnered with operations and finance teams to enhance data-driven decision-making processes.

 ### Manager Data & AI, Westinghouse Electric Company - Madrid, Spain

 *June 2021 - December 2021*

-* Managed data science projects, ensuring successful project delivery and alignment with business objectives
+* Directed data science projects, ensuring alignment with business goals and successful delivery.
-* Developed the data strategy for the Data & AI team, enhancing data utilization and driving innovative solutions.
+* Formulated and executed the data strategy for the Data & AI team, driving innovative data utilization.
-* Recruited and built a high-performing team of 16 full-time employees, advancing the company's analytics capabilities.
+* Built and led a high-performing team of 16, significantly boosting the company's analytics capabilities.

 ### Adjunct Professor, IE School of Science and Technology - Madrid, Spain

 *January 2020 - Present*

-* Conducted courses in Python for Data Analytics I & II and Machine Learning 2
+* Delivered engaging courses in Python for Data Analytics I & II and Machine Learning 2.
-* Recognized as the Best Professor in Masters in Big Data 2023 and 2024, reflecting excellence in teaching and student engagement.
+* Honored as the Best Professor in Masters in Big Data for 2023 and 2024, showcasing excellence in teaching and student engagement.

 ### Team Lead Advanced Analytics, Data Scientist, Axpo - Madrid, Spain

 *November 2017 – June 2021*

-* Created and deployed energy trading models using Machine Learning, making a profit of ca. 1M€/year.
+* Engineered and deployed profitable energy trading models using Machine Learning, generating approximately 1M€/year.
-* Established and led the Advanced Analytics team in Spain, managing a team of 4 full-time employees to deliver high-value analytics solutions
+* Founded and led the Advanced Analytics team in Spain, managing a team of 4 to deliver high-impact analytics solutions.
-* Developed ad-hoc reports and analyses to support the trading team, facilitating data-driven trading decisions
+* Produced ad-hoc reports and analyses to support the trading team, enabling data-driven trading decisions.

 ### Energy Trader, Acciona Energía - Madrid, Spain

 *Dec 2014 – Nov 2017*

-* Executed daily and intraday strategies in the Spanish Power Market, ensuring optimal portfolio performance
+* Executed strategic daily and intraday trades in the Spanish Power Market, optimizing portfolio performance.
-* Developed VBA-based analytics tools for market analysis, enhancing decision-making processes.
+* Developed advanced VBA-based analytics tools for market analysis, enhancing decision-making processes.
-* Maintained and created comprehensive reports and dashboards in Excel, providing clear and actionable insights.
+* Created and maintained comprehensive reports and dashboards in Excel, providing actionable insights.

 ## Education